mdpopescu/public/Licensing/readme.md

 Name        | Description
 ----------- | -----------
-Password    | The encryption key; if not specified, the registry will be unencrypted CheckUrl    | The link used to check the validity of the license (see below); if not specified, the license key is assumed valid if it exists and is a valid guid
+Password    | The encryption key; if not specified, the registry will be unencrypted Salt        | The encryption salt; if the key is specified, the salt should too.
+The salt should be at least 8 characters long
+CheckUrl    | The link used to check the validity of the license (see below); if not specified, the license key is assumed valid if it exists and is a valid guid

 ### Checking the license